ks465/yii2-utils/documents/components-sql-formatter.md

 _**Because this is a third party class, there is no unit test for this class.** For examples see the demo section._

+_**There is no need to call methods in this class directly.
+Just use `explain` or `xd` as following examples show.**_

+1. `explain` Show a formatted text of an SQL query.
+1. `xd` Show a formatted text of an SQL query.
+This method will stop your script after the dump.

 ```php
 $sql = KHanModel::find()